DevOluwapelumi/Seamless-Signing-Experience-with-Integrated-Dashboard/README.md

 Whether you need to sign a single document or manage a bundle of contracts, our platform has you covered.
 Our integrated dashboard allows you to efficiently organize and manage multiple documents in one place.

 5. Real-Time Status Tracking:
 Stay informed at every step of the signing process.
-The dashboard provides real-time updates on the status of each document, from sent to signed, ensuring you're always in the loop.
+The dashboard provides real-time updates on the status of each document, from sent to sign, ensuring you're always in the loop.

 6. Collaborative Workflow:
 Collaborate seamlessly with colleagues, partners, or clients.
 Our platform enables you to share documents for co-signing and track progress, promoting efficient collaboration even when parties are geographically dispersed.